 Besides the range or fuzziness of such terms in colloquial usage,

-another characteristic of such terms is that, as with "dangerous," they
+another characteristic of such terms is that, as with "dangerous,"

-coast of California.
+someone from the coast of California.

 V. "Dangerous and unusual" as used in Heller.

-"Dangerous" and "unusual" are common terms in our language, terms that
+"Dangerous" and "unusual" are common terms in our language, terms

-including how they are perceived by the eye (or
+interpretation, including how they are perceived by the eye (or

 brain) of the beholder and the context of their use.